 Toy Poodles may be prone to allergies, including food allergies and environmental allergies.
 Allergic reactions can cause skin problems, itching, and gastrointestinal issues.
 Identifying and managing allergens in their environment or diet is crucial.

 While less common in Toy Poodles compared to larger Poodle varieties, hip dysplasia can still occur.
 This condition involves abnormal development of the hip joint and can result in pain and reduced mobility.
-Proper breeding practices can help reduce the risk.
+Proper breeding practises can help reduce the risk.

 Some Toy Poodles may develop heart-related problems, such as mitral valve disease.
 Regular veterinary check-ups can help monitor heart health and identify issues early.